Is Teaching English Abroad Right for Me?

 Do I have teaching or tutoring experience?

 Yes.
-Your past experience will be valuable, as you’ve likely honed strategies to engage students and deliver lessons.
-Knowing how to work with students, even if English isn’t their native language, is helpful.
+Your past experience is valuable, as you’ve likely honed strategies to engage students and deliver lessons.
+Knowing how to work with students, even if English is their native language, is helpful.

 No. Not all teach English positions require applicants to have prior teaching or tutoring experience.
 Some schools only require that teachers have a bachelor’s degree and native English fluency.
 Experience working with students is preferable, though.
 If you can teach or tutor - even in a volunteer capacity - before going abroad, you’ll be better equipped to help your new students.

 Am I up for presenting lessons and do I enjoy helping others?